abernicchia-heroku/cnb-chromium-buildpack/README.md

 ## How to use

 1. Create a new Heroku app (FIR)
-2. add a `project.toml` at the root directoy and insert the following:
+2. add a `project.toml` at the root directoy and insert the following directives.
+Those installs chormium and its dependant libraries required at runtime:
    ```toml
    [[io.buildpacks.group]]
    id = "heroku/chromium"